-Figure 217 Backup Planner > Backup: Add Job Step 2 Source
+Figure 208 Backup Planner > Backup: Add Job Step 2 Source

-Table 152 Backup Planner > Backup: Add Job Step 2 Source
+Table 149 Backup Planner > Backup: Add Job Step 2 Source

 LABEL DESCRIPTION Source Select an (internal) volume and the folders and files to back up using this tree interface.
-Click > to browse through folders, sub-folders and files.
-Click $\neg$ to close a folder in the tree.
+Click 🕨 to browse through folders, sub-folders and files.
+Click 🔹 to close a folder in the tree.
 This is useful if there are many folders or files that you wish to hide from view.
-Click $\square$ to select a folder or file to back up.
+Click 🔲 to select a folder or file to back up.
 This also selects all sub-folders and files.
-Click $\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!$ for a folder means all sub-folders and files and new folders/files added later will be backed up. for a file means the file will be backed up. (a grayed out check box) for a folder means that only some sub-folders and files under the folder will be backed up.
-Newly added folders/files will NOT be backed up. means the file structure is still loading.
+Click 🗹 to deselect the folder or file.
+This also deselects all sub-folders and files. for a folder means all sub-folders and files and new folders/files added later will be backed up. or a file means the file will be backed up. (a grayed out check box) for a folder means that only some sub-folders and files under the folder will be backed up.
+Newly added folders/files will NOT be backed up. 🞇 means the file structure is still loading.
 Please wait for the folders/files to display.
-Note: If you select to back up an entire folder and then de-select a sub-folder or file within that folder, the main folder icon will turn and any new sub-folders and files added to this main folder after the initial backup configuration will NOT be backed up.
+Note: If you select to back up an entire folder is and then de-select a sub-folder or file within that folder, the main folder icon will turn is and any new sub-folders and files added to this main folder after the initial backup configuration will NOT be backed up.
 A list of your select folders and files displays below the selection fields.
 Folders/Files to backup This shows the path of the backup source folder you selected.
 Back Click this to go back to the previous screen.
 Next Click this to go to the next screen.
 Cancel Click this to close the screen without saving.